-A few changes have occurred at Bayswater Junction in the last month.
-A new piece of work has been completed with the construction of the dry box.
-The dry box is located adjacent to the dive portal and it is designed to correctly pressurise the TBMs’ final break-throughs.
+A few changes have occurred at Bayswater Junction in the last month, including the completion of the dry box.
+The dry box is located adjacent to the dive portal and it is designed to correctly pressurise the TBMs’ final break-throughs into Bayswater

 The design showing how Bayswater Junction will link to Whatley Crescent has now been finalised.
-The key elements of the design include the new cycle path, retaining walls and noise walls.
-View the latest Bayswater Junction community update for more information on the design.
+The key elements of the design include the new principal shared path (PSP), retaining walls and noise walls.
+View a detailed map for more information on the design.

-Excavation of the 400m long dive structure is ongoing with the Midland Line overpass now fully excavated and water blasting of the d-walls underneath the overpass in progress.
+Excavation of the 400m long dive structure is ongoing with the Midland Line overpass now fully excavated.
 The overpass will enable the city-bound Midland Line to cross over the Forrestfield Line.